 Instead of focusing on the child’s words, bring it to life and make it interactive with play materials to enact out what (s)he is scripting; for instance, our son repeats the phrase “James fell in the water“, recalling a scene from Thomas and Friends.
 I could get a blue towel and exclaim “Wait!
 Let me get the water!…was it a little puddle or a big lake?” then put the small or large blue towel on the ground and physically fall on to it to make it interactive.

 If the child doesn’t respond or participate, perhaps it is not interesting to him/her or it is too challenging for him/her to respond, developmentally, or due to sensory issues.
 Don’t give up.
 Keep at it with another interest of his/hers, being interactive and playful using high affect, minimal language, gestures and facial expressions to pull the child in to an interaction.

 You could also use the “Wait?
 I thought it was ____?” when they recite a repeated script.
 For instance, when my son says “James fell in the water.”
 I could respond by saying, “Wait?
 I thought it was Percy!” which will make them think and hopefully respond.
 You will come to learn what kind of affect your child is enticed by.
 Our son is drawn in by sound effects and very expressive exciting statements such as “WHAT is THAT?!” or simply a big gasp with a surprised expression on my face.

-Other interventions for children with developmental delays–if they are good–can often get children up to this functional emotional developmental capacity, FEDC 3.
-DIR/Floortime®, though, shows us how to move beyond this level from the concrete world into the abstract into the higher developmental capacities.
+Other developmental and even some behavioural interventions are successful at supporting children with developmental challenges to reach FEDC 3, but DIR/Floortime can help children move beyond this capacity from the concrete world into the abstract.
 Next week we will focus on stumbling blocks at FEDC 4: Long chains of back-and-forth emotional signalling and shared problem-solving.

 Until next week… here’s to affecting autism…